RaspAP/raspap-awesome/README.md

 Contributions are *very welcome*.
 See [Contributing](#contributing).
 Showcase your resource here!

 ## Why this repo?
 The open source community is doing amazing things with [RaspAP](https://github.com/billz/raspap-webgui).
 Just when we think we've seen it all, something new and unexpected comes along.
 With the low-cost of the Raspberry Pi and the ease of setup with our famous [Quick Installer](https://github.com/billz/raspap-webgui#quick-installer), RaspAP-powered projects are popping up all over the globe.
 Do you run a public access point powered by RaspAP?
-Have an innovative project you've developed with RaspAP?
+Have an innovative project you've developed with it?
 We'd love to see it!

 ## Projects
 - [Enerserve Smart Pi](https://www.enerserve.eu/en/service/smartpi/manual/networkconfiguration.html) - A smart energy meter based on the Raspberry Pi
-- [FreedomEV](https://github.com/jnuyens/freedomev/) - Unlocking the full potential of Linux on your EV ([RaspAP on a rooted Tesla](https://user-images.githubusercontent.com/3696148/52079372-b6e00400-2595-11e9-84a8-b8758db28acb.jpg))
+- [FreedomEV](https://github.com/jnuyens/freedomev/) - Unlocking the full potential of Linux on your EV ( 📸 [RaspAP on a rooted Tesla](https://user-images.githubusercontent.com/3696148/52079372-b6e00400-2595-11e9-84a8-b8758db28acb.jpg))
 - [Security Project](https://www.hackogram.com/?p=172) - RaspAP-based smart network device
 - [TravelPlex](https://medium.com/@laiello/creating-a-portable-plex-server-travelplex-2fea8c0e5d84) - a portable, offline 1TB Plex shared media server